 Sheikh Hamdan also added: The vision is clear.
 The determination is high.
 The leadership is decisive.
 The operational teams are ready, and the obstacles ahead will be met by exceptional people.

 Key Pillars of Islamic Economy

-The three key pillars of the Islamic economy plan are Dubai being a hub for sukuk and Islamic financial services; a market leader for halal goods and services, including products and certification; and creator of a global legislation for regulation of the Islamic market, said Gergawi.
+The three key pillars of the Islamic economy plan are Dubai being a hub for Sukuk and Islamic financial services; a market leader for halal goods and services, including products and certification; and creator of global legislation for the regulation of the Islamic market, said Gergawi.

 Sami Al Qemzi, Director General of Dubai Department of Economic Development, and member of the committee, said by the second quarter fo 2014, an Islamic Governance Centre would be set up in Dubai.